Insights - Engagement - Terminology & Key Concepts

 Campaign Type - This is a grouping of campaigns by Type field or other CRM equivalent.
 For more information on campaign hierarchies, read more here.

-Channel - Channels typically document how someone found a particular campaign.
+Channel - Channels typically document how someone found a particular campaign via UTM parameters (think of the UTM Medium).
 For example, a form fill may come from one of the following channels:

 - Organic Search